A Code of Practice for sporting agents and guides offering inland goose shooting in Scotland

 - It is illegal to use a semi-automatic or repeating shotgun with a magazine capacity of more than two cartridges for shooting geese or other wildfowl.

-- It is illegal to use a tape recording to attract geese for shooting.
+- It is illegal to use a sound recording to attract geese for shooting.

 - It is illegal to sell, exchange or barter wild geese or any part of them (Only sufficient birds should be shot to satisfy the requirements of the shooters or their friends).